Skip to Content

 1. Clothes That Don’t Fit

 I say this as someone who has gone through both weight gain and weight loss.
-For me, the hardest clothes to get rid of were the ones that were too big.
-I was surprised by how reluctant I felt to move them out of my closet, especially since I was deeply unhappy wearing them.
+The hardest clothes for me to let go of were the ones that were too big.
+I was deeply unhappy wearing them, yet hesitant to remove them.
 Eventually, I set a one-hour timer, grabbed a large shipping box, filled it with everything that no longer fit, and got it out of my house immediately.
+I never looked back or regretted it.

 2. Clothes You’re Keeping “Just in Case”